 Combining expertise in a range of disciplines, including Food and Drug Administration (FDA)-validated biotech projects, semiconductor and interior healthcare renovations, DPR completed the renovation of the largest Blood and Marrow Transplantation/Good Manufacturing Practices (BMT/GMP) laboratory in the country for M. D. Anderson Cancer Center’s Houston campus.
-The 16,000-sq.-ft. lab, is situated alongside critical patient care areas on the 14th floor of Lutheran Tower and includes an ISO Level 7 cleanroom (less than 83,200 microsized dust particles per cubic meter) and was built in line with FDA-validation procedures.
+The 16,000-sq.-ft. lab is situated alongside critical patient care areas on the 14th floor of Lutheran Tower and includes an ISO Level 7 cleanroom (less than 83,200 microsized dust particles per cubic meter).
+It was built in line with FDA-validation procedures.

-The project, situated alongside critical patient care areas on the 14th floor of Lutheran Tower, required a disciplined approach to infection control.
+The project required a disciplined approach to infection control.
 Constant communication with the facility’s staff, doctors and nurses was a necessity.
 DPR coordinated all activity with staff, working around the day-to-day needs of the patients, with their safety and comfort a driving focus.